vzool/docs/api/reference.md

 ##### Body

-An email, or a list of emails to send invites to.
+A single email or list of emails to send invites to.

-Invite one user:

 ```json
 {